-ARTS AND SCIENCES COMPONENT $^{\scriptsize\textcircled{\tiny{1}}}$ Credit Hours
+ARTS AND SCIENCES COMPONENT Credit Hours

 Written English Requirement 3

 Humanities 3 credits must be in a subject other than writing 6

 Social Sciences/History 6

-Natural Sciences/Mathematics ■ Mathematics At the level of College Algebra and above ■ Natural Sciences To include Physics I, Chemistry, Atomic Physics, Heat Transfer, Fluid Flow, one lab in Physics Note: One physics lab is required.
+Natural Sciences/Mathematics Mathematics At the level of College Algebra and above Natural Sciences To include Physics I, Chemistry, Atomic Physics, Heat Transfer, Fluid Flow, one lab in Physics NOTE: One physics lab is required.
 One chemistry lab is required.
 15

 TOTAL ARTS AND SCIENCES COMPONENT 30

-TECHNOLOGY COMPONENT 2 Credit Hours
+TECHNOLOGY COMPONENT® Credit Hours

-CORE REQUIREMENTS

-Electrical Theory

-Computer Applications

-Health Physics/Radiation Protection

-Nuclear Physics

-Plant Systems Overview Reactor Core Fundamentals 20
+CORE REQUIREMENTS Electrical Theory Computer Applications Health Physics/Radiation Protection Nuclear Physics Plant Systems Overview Reactor Core Fundamentals Nuclear Materials Reactor Safety Design Power Plant Components NUC 295 Integrated Technology Assessment (capstone)® Nuclear Technology Electives 20

-Nuclear Materials

-Reactor Safety Design

-Power Plant Components

-NUC 295 Integrated

-Technology Assessment (capstone) [⊕]

-Nuclear Technology Electives

 TOTAL NUCLEAR TECHNOLOGY COMPONENT 30

 INFORMATION LITERACY REQUIREMENT 1

+Grade of B or better is required in all sciences and math supportive or f
-1 Grade of B or better is required in all sciences and math supportive of nuclear.
-These courses must be taken through Excelsior College and are not allowed to be transferred in from prior colleges/universities, coursework, or

-- other sources of credit. - 2 Grade of B or better is required in all technology component courses.
+- 1 Grade of B or better is required in all sciences and math supportive of nuclear.
+These courses must be taken through Excelsior College and are not allowed to be transferred in from prior colleges/universities, coursework, or other sources of credit. - 2 Grade of B or better is required in all technology component courses.
 These courses must be taken through Excelsior College and are not allowed to be transferred in from prior colleges/universities, coursework, or other sources of credit.